There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Comedy (+6pts)

 There was a lot of cool action but this was definitely a comedy movie.
 There are a ton of jokes and laugh-out-loud moments which made the movie entertaining in spite of its issues.
 David Oyelowo was hilarious in this movie.
 Most of the comedy comes from the reactions from this character and the rest come from his misfortune.
 Harold is a an ordinary person who has found himself in an extraordinary situation.
 He is very much outside of his comfort zone and is constantly startled or freaking out.
 When he freaks out, he is either screaming, yelling, or crying and David Oyelowo does this in the most entertaining way.
 This was an all around funny movie, and Harold was an extremely entertaining character to watch.

 Con: Predictable (-3pts)

 The storyline regarding Harold and his wife was severely predictable.
 I will not spoil it here, but there is a “twist” that was too obvious and a head smacking “reveal“ moment that left audiences smacking their own foreheads.
 Within the first ten minutes of the movie, audiences will have a guess as to where this storyline is going.
-Then the filmmakers have a fake reveal scene, which was clearly meant to trick the audience, only to have the actual reveal tell the audience something they knew since the beginning.
-I do not know who wrote this storyline but it was so obvious where they were going with this.
+Then the filmmakers had a fake reveal scene, which took this storyline another way, only to have the actual reveal be exactly what I thought it would be in the beginning.
 The fake out version honestly would have worked better, because it would have subverted expectations, but to subvert expectations only to unsubvert them later seems like a weird move.
 I know, I was incredibly vague with this one, but I hope I was able to get my point across nonetheless.

 Grade: B- (81pts)